 There are great nightclubs and bars in the SOHO and Little Italy neighborhoods. so finish off your New York itinerary at a nightclub watching a band, a comedy show or going dancing.
 New York has something for everyone.
 The streets are always busy, and the best way to explore is to follow the crowds.
 If a bar looks busy, pop inside to see what’s going on!

 Empire State Building at Night

 Tonight you are going to experience the city that never sleeps and make your way to the Empire State Building.
-We have been to the Empire State Building a few times and the absolute best time is to go after 11pm.
-If you have enjoyed a dinner and a few cocktails in Little Italy or SOHO, end the evening here for and incredible view of the city lights.
+We have been to the Empire State Building a few times and the absolute best time is to go after 11 pm.
+If you have enjoyed dinner and a few cocktails in Little Italy or SOHO, end the evening here for an incredible view of the city lights.

 - Entrance is free with the New York Pass.
 The Empire State Building is open until 2 am (reduced hours for COVID See their website for details.

 - Cost: Free with New York Pass or $42 at the door.

 Now that you’ve been out until the wee hours of the morning you have completed 4 days in New York.
 You’ve done more than most people now.
 Head back to your hotel and rest, because tomorrow is another big day as you complete your five days in New York itinerary with a bang.